Johnny's Research Farm, Albion, Maine

 Fall is one of the busiest times of year for the farm's staff, as they complete the crop evaluations that guide decisions about which varieties to add to the catalog.
 They also have to harvest, process, and test the germination of the seed crops.
 And because season extension research is a priority for Johnny's, many crops are still growing in the field and being planted under row covers and in the hoophouse.

 Johnny's moved its offices and warehouse from the farm to a building in Winslow, Maine, in 2002.
+More recently, the administrative offices and call center have been relocated just across the river in Fairfield.
 In 2005, Rob Johnston and his wife, Janika Eckert, donated a conservation easement on all of the Johnny's farmland.
 The easement with Maine Farmland Trust ensures that the land will never be used for any purpose other than farming.